 - Should make your CV pop – As stated earlier, you only get a few seconds to impress the recruiter with your CV before they pick the next one from the massive (virtual) pile in front of them.
 There are certain tricks of the trade that can make your CV pop and these professionals know what those are.

 - Optimised for (ATS) Applicant Tracking Systems – Because recruiters handle thousands of CVs nowadays, they use automated software called Applicant Tracking Systems and other nifty AI/ machine learning tools to help them out.
 These tools look for certain key characteristics so its best to let the professionals work their magic to optimise your CV for ATS systems.
+Millions of candidates get rejected by these programs so you need professionals with experience in dealing with such systems.

 Based on these factors, here are my top recommendations.
 Note that I will only be giving the TOP recommendation in each category.